-To apply for this funding opportunity, applicants must create a free Submittable account OR use an existing Submittable account when prompted.
-After an account is established, applicants may proceed with the application process.
-As part of the submission process, applicants will be required to download mandatory forms that must be completed, signed, and uploaded to the BSCC-Submittable Application portal.
-All required documents are available on the BSCC website.
+After an account is established, applicants may proceed with the submission process.
+As part of this process, applicants will be required to upload mandatory attachments (listed above).
+Applicants will download these documents from the BSCC MMIP website, complete these attachments ahead of time, and then upload them to the BSCC Submittable portal.
+All mandatory attachments are listed at the end of this document and available on the.